Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/renderer-feature-decal.md

 ![Decal Projector in a sample Scene](Images/decal/decal-projector-scene-view.png)<br/>*Decal Projector in a sample Scene.*

+For examples of how to use Decals, see the [Decals samples in URP Package Samples](package-sample-urp-package-samples.md#decals).

 ## How to use the feature

 To add decals to your Scene: